 We sell NEXLETOL and NEXLIZET to wholesalers in the U.S and, in accordance with ASC 606, recognize revenue at the point in time when the customer is deemed to have obtained control of the product, which generally occurs upon receipt by the customer.
 Product sales are recorded at the net selling price, which includes variable considerations for rebates, chargebacks, co-pay assistance programs, distribution related fees, product returns, and other sales-related discounts and fees.
 Calculating these net product sales involves judgments and estimates.
-We estimate a range of possible outcomes which are probability-weighted for relevant factors such as contracts with customers, healthcare providers, payors and government agencies, statutorily-defined discounts applicable to government-funded programs, forecasted payor mix, customer buying and payment patterns, and other relevant factors.
+We estimate a range of possible outcomes which are probabilityweighted for relevant factors such as contracts with customers, healthcare providers, payors and government agencies, statutorily-defined discounts applicable to government-funded programs, forecasted payor mix, customer buying and payment patterns, and other relevant factors.
 The reserves reflect our best estimates of the amount of consideration to which we are entitled based on the terms of the applicable contract.
-The amount of variable consideration may be constrained and is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of our variable consideration due to its potential consumption trends.
+The amount of variable consideration may be constrained and is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
+Given the early stage of our commercial operations we have provided constraint of our variable consideration due to its potential consumption trends.
 Actual amounts of consideration ultimately received may differ from our estimates.
 Each period, we review our estimates of rebates, co-pay assistance programs, distribution fees and other applicable provisions.
 If actual results vary from estimates, we adjust these estimates, which would affect net product revenue and earnings in the period such variances become known.
 A 3% change to our year ended December 31, 2022 net product sales would have an impact of approximately \$1.7 million.